clark-ewerton/cypress-serverest-cicd/README.md

 ## CI/CD Pipeline

 This project uses **GitHub Actions** to run tests automatically on every push or pull request.
+The whole code can be found here: `cypress/workflows/cypress.yml`

 In this project CI is responsible for compile, build and run e2e automated test.

 CD is responsible to upload the reports and video files on GitHub Pages.

 Videos and screenshots (in case of failures) are uploaded as artifacts in the pipeline.